Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/20-husky/README.md

 npm install --save-dev prettier pretty-quick
 ```

 - You can modify prettier default config adding a .prettierrc file in root directory.
 [More info](https://prettier.io/docs/en/configuration.html) about possible configurations.
-In this example we are goingo to use a basic one:
+In this example we are going to use a basic one:

 ```json
 {